-If your outsourcing partner is doing exactly what they promised – no more, no less, then it’s a sign that you need to consider hiring a new one.
-One reason could be that they are working with too many projects and are taking you for granted.
-The other reason is they are lacking the intent to go the extra mile and are looking for easy money.
+If your outsourcing partner is doing exactly what it promised, no more, no less, then it’s a sign you need to consider hiring a new one.
+One reason could be that they are working with too many projects and and take you for granted.
+The other reason is they lack the intent to go the extra mile and are looking for easy money.

 4. Missing Executives